 And bindeth heart and heart together;

-Thou love so sweet, give us now thy grace,
+Thou love so sweet, give us thy good will,

 Let us feel deeply the fire of love,